SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ever, most key semantics of a function is still preserved in this case, making SemDiff more effective than other tools.

-For the experiments in Section 5.2 and Section 5.2.2, we suspect SemDiff can abstract higher level of semantic information into key expression from the plain assembly instruction and the LSH hashing can effectively compare the two key-semantic graphs with both
+Result Analysis: For the experiments in Section 5.2 and Section 5.2.2, we suspect SemDiff can abstract higher level of semantic information into key expression from the plain assembly instruction and the LSH hashing can effectively compare the two key-semantic graphs with both